Colorado Drug Lawyer: Denver Law Offices of M. Colin Bresee

 - The Court can impose “reasonable terms” associated with your bond, which include:

 - You may be subject to an alcohol censor (you cannot consume alcohol while you are out on bond).

-- Your probation officer can come to you home or place of work at any time, unannounced.
+- Your probation officer can come to your home or place of work at any time, unannounced.

-- A GPS ankle bracelet mandatory until case is concluded.
+- A GPS ankle bracelet mandatory until the case is concluded.

 - If convicted or take a plea, you will likely lose your drivers license for one year or more.

 - The Court will require you to immediately start drug testing – and at YOUR expense.

 - The Court can order you to not use drugs even if you have a medical marijuana license.

 - You may be subject to random urine testing (could be daily) at your own expense.